 MEALS: B, L

 From Soti Khola, walk through the low hills with terraced rice fields through villages inhabited by the Brahmin and Chettri ethnic groups enroute to Machha Khola.
-Then walk through wheat and buckwheat fields to reach hot-springs at Tatopani (930m/3,051ft).
-Spend some time soaking in the hot-springs, before heading out to Dobhan (1,000m/3,280ft).
+As you gain elevation, the fields slowly change to wheat and buckwheat fields near the hot-springs at Tatopani (930m/3,051ft).
+You are welcome to spend some time soaking in the hot-springs before heading out to Dobhan (1,000m/3,280ft).
 Above Dobhan, the Buri Gandaki descends in an impressive series of steep rapids.
 Here, the trail climbs high above the river and then descends through a huge gateway that opens out into a wide valley where the river is calm again.
 Continue on to the campsite below Jagat (1,410m/4,625ft).